ilpersi/BHBot/README.md

 then simulates mouse clicks.
 BHBot is a good example of how to create such bots to automate flash games or other browser games
 (it can be easily adjusted to play some other game).

+Once configured and running the bot is designed to run unattended for weeks at a time.

 ## Features
-Bot can automatically play the following types of encounters:
+This bot will automatically farm schematics, familiars and cosmetics running the following:
 * Dungeons
 * Raids
 * Gauntlet / Trials
-* PvP
-* GvG
+* PvP / GvG
-* Invasion
-* Expedition
+* Expedition / Invasion

-The difficulty for each such encounter can be (and should be) adjusted in the settings file.
-Within encounters, the bot will automatically:
+The level/difficulty for each activity can be defined in the settings file.
+The bot can also:

-* Decline merchants
+* Automatically bribe specific familiars defined in the settings file (with limits so you dont waste gems)
+* Use consumables to keep 25% IF/XP/GF running unattended
+* Claim all weekly rewards
-* Decline red (skeleton) chests
+* Open skeleton chests
-* Persuade any familiar that offers himself

-It will also claim daily reward and all week rewards automatically (for PvP, GvG and other types of events).
-It will handle maintenance/update dialogs, "Are you still here?" dialog, and pretty much any other dialog (adding new dialog handlers is also very easy).
-In case it encounters a new, unknown type of dialog, it will time out after a while and auto-restart itself.

-It will consume consumables as specified in the settings.ini file (potions, tomes, pots), like item find, exp, gold boosts, etc.

-It will automatically screenshot any private messages and weekly rewards as they will pop up (it will close them automatically), as well as serious crashes (it drop these screenshots in the same folder it has been ran from).

-It will detect when teams are incomplete (team that you use to play GvG, PvP, dungeon, raid, etc.) and click on AUTO button.
-This will not put tanks in front, so you should adjust it manually when possible.
-(Note for version v20: this feature might currently be broken).
+* Screenshot and close PMs
+* Handle incomplete teams (for when your 4.4k tank leaves you)
+* Collect daily fishing bait

-In case bot detects a "Disconnected" dialog, it will pause its execution for 1 hour and thus give chance to the user to play the game.
+If the bot detects a "Disconnected" dialog, it will pause its execution for 1 hour giving the user a chance to play manually.
-Disconnects are usually result of another Chrome instance (or android app) logging into the game.
+Disconnects are usually result of another instance logging into the game.
 This is why bot pauses in case it detects it.

 ## First time use